-Article Seventh of our Articles of Incorporation includes a provision eliminating the personal liability of our officers and directors to us or our shareholders for breach of fiduciary duty involving any act or omission, except those acts and omissions which involve intentional misconduct, fraud, or a knowing violation of law, or the payment of dividends in violation of Section 78.300 of the Nevada Revised Statutes.
+Article Seventh of our Articles of Incorporation includes a provision eliminating the personal liability of our officer and directors to us or our shareholders for breach of fiduciary duty involving any act or omission, except those acts and omissions which involve intentional misconduct, fraud, or a knowing violation of law, or the payment of dividends in violation of Section 78.300 of the Nevada Revised Statutes.

-Section Ten of our Bylaws limits the liability of our officers and directors.
+Section Ten of our Bylaws limits the liability of our officer and directors.
 Officers and directors will not be liable to us for monetary damages occurring because of a breach of their fiduciary duty as directors in certain circumstances.
-Such limitation will not affect liability for any breach of any of our director's duty to us or our shareholders (i) with respect to approval by the director of any transaction from which he or she derives an improper personal benefit, (ii) with respect to acts or omissions involving an absence of good faith, that he or she believes to be contrary to the best interests of us or our shareholders, that involve intentional misconduct or a knowing and culpable violation of law, that constitute an unexcused pattern of inattention that amounts to an abdication of his or her duty to us or our shareholders, or that indicate a reckless disregard for his or her duty to us or our shareholders in circumstances in which he or she was or should have been aware, in the ordinary course of performing his or her duties, of a risk of serious injury to us or our shareholders, or (iii) based on transactions between us and our directors or another corporation with interrelated directors or on improper distributions, loans or guaranties pursuant to applicable sections of the Nevada General Corporation Law.
+Such limitation will not affect liability for any breach of any of our director's duty to us or our shareholders (i) with respect to approval by the director of any transaction from which he or she derives an improper personal benefit, (ii) with respect to acts or omissions involving an absence of good faith, that he or she believes to be contrary to the best interests of us or our shareholders, that involve intentional misconduct or a knowing and culpable violation of law, that constitute an unexcused pattern of inattention that amounts to an abdication of his or her duty to us or our shareholders, or that indicate a reckless disregard for his or her duty to us or our shareholders, or (iii) based on transactions between us and our directors or another corporation with interrelated directors or on improper distributions, loans or guaranties pursuant to applicable sections of the Nevada General Corporation Law.
 Such limitation of liability will not affect the availability of equitable remedies such as injunctive relief or rescission.
-Our Bylaws provide that we will indemnify our directors and officers to the extent permitted by law, including circumstances in which indemnification is otherwise discretionary under the Nevada General Corporation Law.
+Our Bylaws provide that we will indemnify our directors and officer to the extent permitted by law, including circumstances in which indemnification is otherwise discretionary under the Nevada General Corporation Law.